Loading…

 The fine is the least of your worries.

-~ 1.2 million Queensland homes need to upgrade before January 2027.
+~ Around 1.2 million Queensland owner-occupied dwellings are affected by the final 2027 stage.
 Find out if yours is a 5, 7, or 10 alarm job before you buy anything.

 The Path To Compliance

-No electrician.
+No electrician for eligible battery-powered locations.
 No four-week wait.
-No ladders into the ceiling cavity.
 Three clean steps from problem to peace of mind.

 01